rabssm/MeteorRadio/README.md

 ### Hardware

 #### Software Radio
 A Realtek Semiconductor Corp.
 RTL2832U DVB-T.  The USB dongle is plugged into a Raspberry Pi 3/4 (1-2GB memory) running Raspbian Linux.
+To check that your USB dongle will work, see the section below regarding the 'rtl_test' command.

 #### Antenna
 Recommended HB9-2 HB9CV 2 ELEMENT ANTENNA for the GRAVES frequency 143.05 MHz.